tholian-network/stealth/covert/README.md

 before Covert itself is run.
 The `./bin/covert.sh` automatically creates an alias for above mentioned additional IPs on MacOS and will ask for your password in order to do so.

+Currently there's no way to simulate network connections as there's no `netem` and neither `tc` available on MacOS.

 ## Implementation Notes